 Although acne is annoying and horrible, there are ways that it can be cured and avoided.

 The things we do daily, such as eating, play a huge role in how our skin reacts.
 One’s skincare routine also plays a role.

 To prevent acne, one should wash their face with a non-abrasive cleanser in the morning and in the evening.
 You should also use alcohol-free products!

 Getting facials done regularly is also a great way to prevent and improve acne!
 Remember that facials are workouts for the skin!

-If you are unsure of what type of acne you have or what products are best, you should seek out to a dermatologist.
+If you are unsure what type of acne you have or what products are best, you should seek a dermatologist.